Insights

 KR Decarbonization Magazine

-VOL.10 | JUNE 2025
+VOL.10 | MAY 2025

 IMO Net-Zero Framework:

-A New Paradigm for the Shipping Industry
+A New Paradigm for the Shipping Industry/h1>

-HA Seungman Principal Surveyor of KR Machinery Rule Development Team
+HA Seungman, Principal Surveyor of KR Machinery Rule Development Team

-Notably, this new framework represents a significant departure from the traditional Single-Target Approach, introducing a Two-Tier Approach consisting of a Base Target and a Direct Compliance Target.
+Notably, this new framework represents a significant departure from the traditional single-target approach, introducing a Two-Tier Approach consisting of a Base Target and a Direct Compliance Target.
 This structure not only focuses on reducing GHG emissions but also creates a direct financial incentive for emission reductions, rewarding ships that achieve ambitious targets while imposing penalties or taxes on those that fall short.

 ① Base Target

-· Ships that exceed the Base Target should either pay USD 380 per tonne of excess CO2eq(Tier 2 RU* price) or purchase Surplus Units (SUs**) at market prices to offset their emissions and comply with the Base Target.
+· Ships that exceed the Base Target must either pay USD 380 per tonne of excess CO2 (Tier 2 RU price) or purchase Surplus Units (SUs) at market prices to offset their emissions and comply with the Base Target.

 ② Direct Compliance Target

-③ Utilization of the IMO Net-Zero Fund
+③ Formation of the IMO Net Zero Fund

 ④ Incentive Structure